I turned on the webcast for the ALA awards yesterday morning and Ella kept asking me, “Which books got the gold stickers?”

 And FIVE honor books:

-I think it’s a good list, although there were SO many good picture books this year, that I’m a bit sad to see several of my favorites not get an award.
+I think it’s a good list, although there were SO many good picture books this year, that I’m a bit sad to see several of my favorites that deserve to be a Caldecott winner and not even get an award.

 And then the Newbery.
 I have not been following middle grade books as closely this year as I have in the past (too much time reading non-fiction books about food, I guess).
 So the fact that I’d heard of all but the winner makes me feel quite pleased.